crossbowerbt/dillo-plus/README.md

 ## Additional DPIs

-To implement some advanced features, like **epubs** and **manpages** reading, a serie of additional DPI modules has been added by default to the browser.
+To implement some advanced features, like **epubs** and **manpages** reading, a series of additional DPI modules has been added by default to the browser.

-Current additional DPI are:
+Current additional DPIs are:
-- **File**: file browser able to render files according to their type, with some improvements oover the original dillo DPI (URL protocol *file://*)
+- **File**: file browser able to render files according to their type, with some improvements over the original dillo DPI (URL protocol *file://*)
 - **Zip**: file browser for zip archives able to render compressed files according to their type, including HTML files (and their links and referenced resources) to easily visualize EPub ebooks (URL protocol *zip://*)
 - **Man**: man page viewer with man links support, very handy on a *nix system to quickly navigate the docs (URL protocol *man://*)
 - **Ftp**: file browser for the FTP protocol which also supports the OpenBSD ftp client and not only wget (URL protocol *ftp://*)